-Amazon Redshift is one of the most widely-used services in the AWS ecosystem and is a familiar component in many cloud architectures.
-In this article, we’ll cover the key facts you need to know about this cloud data warehouse and the use cases it is best suited for, as well as limitations and scenarios where you might want to consider alternatives.
+Amazon Redshift is one of the most widely-used services in the AWS ecosystem, and is a familiar component in many cloud architectures.
+In this article, we’ll cover the key facts you need to know about this cloud data warehouse, and the use cases it is best suited for.
+We’ll also discuss the limitations and scenarios where you might want to consider alternatives.

 What is Amazon Redshift?

 Redshift is based on PostgreSQL 8.0.2 and supports standard SQL for database operations.
-Under the hood, various optimizations are implemented to provide fast performance even at larger data scales, including massively parallel processing (MPP) and read-optimized columnar storage.
+Under the hood, various optimizations are implemented to provide fast performance even at larger data scales,.
+This includes massively parallel processing (MPP) and read-optimized columnar storage.

 What is a Redshift Cluster?

 A Redshift cluster represents a group of nodes provisioned as resources for a specific data warehouse.
 Each cluster consists of a leader and compute nodes.
-When a query is executed, Redshift’s MPP design means it distributes the processing power needed to return the results of an SQL query between the available nodes automatically.
+When a query is executed, Redshift’s MPP design means it distributes the processing power needed to return the results of an SQL query between the available nodes.
+It does this automatically.

-Determining cluster size depends on the amount of data stored in your database, the number of queries being executed, and the desired performance.
+Determining cluster size depends on the amount of data stored in your database.
+This also depends on the number of queries being executed, and the desired performance.